remoorejr/cordova-plugin-camera-with-exif/README.md

 Note: this preference is not required with this plugin.
 It is assumed that the only reason that you are using this plugin is to get geolocation and exif data.
 If present, this preference has no effect on this plugin.

-### Amazon Fire OS Quirks

-Amazon Fire OS uses intents to launch the camera activity on the device to capture images, and on phones with low memory, the Cordova activity may be killed.
-In this scenario, the image may not appear when the cordova activity is restored.

 ### Android Quirks

 Android uses intents to launch the camera activity on the device to capture